MadeByParker/Spotify-Comfy-Custom-CSS/README.md

 * As my theme has a light and dark mode go to "color_scheme" in the file and type Light or Dark for options, save the file.

 * Then go to the powershell again and type `spicetify apply`.

+## To update the same theme to newer version

+* Open Powershell as an adminstrator then type `spicetify apply` to update the theme, Spotify should restart automatically to apply the changes.

 [Source.](https://www.muo.com/tag/customize-spotify-with-spicetify-themes/)